PallaviZoting/calculator-behavior/addition.md

  Then I see the "added number" as the result

 Scenario: Addition of fractions
- Given The calculator is turned on and I am able to enter the fraction number When I type in "fraction number 1"
+ Given The calculator is on and I am able to enter the fraction number When I type in "fraction number 1"
  And I press "plus"
  And I type in "fraction number 2"